NVIDIA/NeMo/docs/source/nlp/machine_translation.rst

        Before - Aquí se encuentran joyerías como Tiffany`s entre negocios tradicionales suizos como la confitería Sprüngli.
        After  - Aquí se encuentran joyerías como Tiffany's entre negocios tradicionales suizos como la confitería Sprüngli.

 #.
-Tokenization and word segmentation for Chinese - Naturally written text often contains punctuation markers like commas, full-stops
+Tokenization and word segmentation for Chinese - naturally written text often contains punctuation markers like commas, full-stops
    and apostrophes that are attached to words.
-Tokenization by just splitting a string on spaces will result in separate token IDs for very similar items like ``NeMo`` and ``NeMo.``.
+Tokenization by just splitting a string on spaces results in separate token IDs for very similar items like ``NeMo`` and ``NeMo.``.
 Tokenization splits punctuation from the word to create two separate tokens.
 In the previous example ``NeMo.`` becomes ``NeMo .`` which when split by space, results in two tokens and adressess the earlier problem.